 Local Area Planning

-Each Local Area Plan identifies a broad range of issues that affect the Place area, and in consultation with the local community establishes a vision and objectives for the Place area, consolidating strategies and actions already identified in the Strategic Community Plan and the Local Planning Strategy.
-Community workshops help to identify further Place specific strategies and actions and prioritise them in accordance with the vision and objectives for the Place.
+Local Area Plans (LAPs) provide the opportunity to recognise the unique character and needs of our diverse communities.
+They focus on planning for the management of future growth as well as offering community service provision.
+Each LAP identifies a broad range of issues that affect the local area and, in consultation with the local community, establishes a vision and objectives for the area, consolidating strategies and actions already identified in City-wide strategic documents such as the Strategic Community Plan (SCP) and Local Planning Strategy (LPS).
+Community workshops help to identify further strategies and actions, and prioritise them in accordance with the vision and objectives.